Robert John Armstrong

 Robert John Armstrong, (November 17, 1884 – January 14, 1957) was an American prelate of the Roman Catholic Church.
-He served as the fourth Bishop of the Diocese of Sacramento in California from 1929 until his death in 1957.
+He served as the fourth bishop of the Diocese of Sacramento in California from 1929 until his death in 1957.

-Armstrong served during the Great Depression, World War II, the Korean War and the Vietnam War.

 Biography

 Early life

-Robert Armstrong was born on December 10, 1910, in San Francisco, California.
+Robert Armstrong was born on November 17, 1884, in San Francisco, California.
 His family later moved to Washington State.
-He studied at Gonzaga University in Seattle, graduating in 1904, and the Grand Seminary of Montreal in Montréal, Quebec.
+He studied at Gonzaga University in Seattle, graduating in 1904.
+He then attended the Grand Seminary of Montreal in Montréal, Quebec.

 Priesthood

-Armstrong was ordained a priest for the Diocese of Seattle on December 10, 1910.
+Armstrong was ordained a priest in Montréal by Bishop Paul Bruchési for the Diocese of Seattle on December 10, 1910.
 He served as a curate in Spokane and was pastor of St. Paul's Parish in Yakima, Washington from 1914 to 1929.